atusy/vfm/docs/vfm.md

 ## Hard new line

 - A newline puts `<br/>` to the end of a line.
-- Consecutive 2 newlines creates a new sentence block.
+- Consecutive 2 newlines creates a new paragraph.

 **VFM**